 I have lived just across the bridge from Manhattan my entire life.
-As I got older and hit middle school, my friends and I always wanted to play adulthood, we didn’t quite understand yet, and so we would often find ourselves bussing into Port Authority to spend the day in New York.
+As I got older and hit middle school, my friends and I would often find ourselves busing into Port Authority to spend the day in New York.

-We were young though and didn’t really understand the kinds of opportunity and excitement we could find if we ventured more than a few blocks in either direction of the bus terminal.
-So, we stayed in Times Square; in “the heart of the big apple.”
+We were young and didn’t really understand the kinds of opportunity and excitement we could find if we ventured more than a few blocks in either direction of the bus terminal.
+So, we stayed in Times Square - “the heart of the Big Apple.”

-Now I go to a University in The City, and my perspective has changed.
-Manhattan is full of excitement and wonder and adventure and is not nearly as sleazy as I had always thought it was when I was younger.
+Now I go to a university in the city, and my perspective has changed.
+Manhattan is full of excitement and wonder and adventure and is not nearly as sleazy as I had thought it was when I was younger.

 But I still hate Times Square.

-While the rest of the city feels like a true metropolis full of real people going about their lives and pursuing all they can dream of and aspire towards, Times Square is full of those who want to take advantage of the many who come to visit and don’t understand New York.
+While the rest of the city feels like a true metropolis, Times Square is full of those who want to take advantage of the many who come to visit and don’t understand New York.